Home - Book Preview

 “‘All the leaves are brown, and the sky is gray …’” Jeff sang to himself two months later while he put his books away in his locker.

-There were no leaves visible on the trees or on the ground, not since Mother Nature blessed them with a foot of snow over the weekend.
-The sky was, however, the color of lead as the lyrics indicated.
-Jeff thought it might be warmer on the ice today, as the outside temperature was an unusual twenty-two degrees Fahrenheit; it was normally in the high forties near the end of October.
-All that stood between Jeff and a good workout now was a last period study hall.
+Jeff thought it might be warmer on the ice today, as the outside temperature was an unusual twenty-two degrees Fahrenheit.
+It was usually in the high forties near the end of October.
+All that stood between Jeff and a good workout now was a last-period study hall.

-Jeff saw some movement to his right as he was about to close his locker.
-He discovered it was his two best friends, Kathy and Jack, when he looked closer.
-He was about to call out to them when he saw them step closer to each other and give each other a quick kiss.
+Jeff saw movement to his right as he closed his locker.
+When he looked closer, he discovered it was his two best friends, Kathy and Jack.
+He was about to call out to them when he saw them step closer and kiss each other quickly.

 Whoa!
 Jeff thought.
 When did that happen?

-Jack also had study hall and would have to pass Jeff to get there.
-Jeff closed his locker silently; he leaned against it while waiting for his friend.
-Jack watched Kathy walk away until she rounded a corner and disappeared from sight.
+Jack also had a study hall and had to pass Jeff.
+Jeff closed his locker silently and leaned against it while waiting for his friend.
+Jack watched Kathy walk away until she rounded a corner and disappeared.

 “No wise-ass comments from you, fella,” Jack warned him.
 Jeff looked hurt.